BrianDennis/LearnYouNodeWorkshopper/README.md

 My solution files from the LearnYouNode Workshopper from the Nodeschool Madison Meetup

+The workshopper itself can be found at [this GitHub repo](https://github.com/workshopper/learnyounode)

 Some files will not be present since I reused them for multiple lessons because I am lazy.

 *Progress:* `9` exercises out of `13` completed